ccarvel/digitalscholarship/step_3_handprint.md

 }
 ```

-Getting one of these is summarized in the Google Cloud docs for [Creating a service account](https://cloud.google.com/docs/authentication/), but more explicit instructions can be found in the [Handprint project Wiki pages on GitHub](https://github.com/caltechlibrary/handprint/wiki/Getting-Google-Cloud-credentials).
-Once you have downloaded a Google credentials file from Google, save the file somewhere on your computer (for the sake of this example, assume it is `mygooglecredentials.json`), and use the command discussed above to make Handprint copy the credentials file:
+To get your JSON file, see [Step 2b.](step_2b_gcp.md) or the summary in the Google Cloud docs for [Creating a service account](https://cloud.google.com/docs/authentication/).
+Once you have downloaded a Google credentials file from Google, save the file somewhere on your computer and rename it (for the sake of this example, let's call it `mygooglecredentials.json`), and use the command discussed above to make Handprint copy the credentials file:
 ```sh
 handprint -a google mygooglecredentials.json
 ```